nodejs/node/doc/api/esm.md

 like `'fs'`.

-Like in CommonJS, files within packages can be accessed by appending a path to the package name; unless the package’s `package.json` contains an [`"exports"` field][], in which case files within packages need to be accessed via the path defined in `"exports"`.
+Like in CommonJS, files within packages can be accessed by appending a path to the package name; unless the package’s `package.json` contains an `"exports"` field, in which case files within packages need to be accessed via the path defined in `"exports"`.

 ```js